-10. Several of these other victims of the Watts Gang are currently prosecuting federal lawsuits.
+9. Many victims of the Watts Gang are currently prosecuting federal lawsuits.
 Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.